 Subscribe & Save is now only available to registered brands on Amazon.
 If you sell replenishable items, consider making them eligible in the Subscribe & Save program.
 Busy Amazon customers looking to set it and forget it love having the option to subscribe for automatic replenishment as it makes their lives easier and even gives them a 5-15% discount on the products that they are subscribed to.

-BONUS: Reach out to sellers through Brand Registry
+BONUS: Reach out to buyers through Brand Registry

 In 2021, Amazon announced that sellers who are enrolled in Amazon Brand Registry now have the option of contacting a buyer who has left a negative review.
 However, sellers can only use Amazon’s templated messages to either 1) offer a courtesy refund or 2) offer a replacement item.